VSI OpenVMS on KVM

 --name= The name of your virtual machine.
 Later on, this name will also be used as a virtual machine identifier.Use a simple name, without spaces or special characters, as this name will be needed in scripts and other settings/selections.

---description= A human-readable textual description of your VM.Essential when having more than one guest and/or multiple system admins.
+--description= A human-readable textual description of your VM.Useful when having more than one guest and/or multiple system admins.

 --memory= RAM in MB.Check the installation guide for your version of OpenVMS for the recommended values.